Colm3na/kusama-validator-resource-center/README.md

 How it's rated?

-- Bad: validator is oversubscribed
+- Bad: validator has no nominators or is oversubscribed
-- Good: validator have more than 1 nominator and it's not oversubscribed
+- Good: validator have 1 or more nominators and it's not oversubscribed

 ### Era points